doda25-team16/operation/ACTIVITY.md

 - Yuting: https://github.com/doda25-team16/operation/pull/96 Added a second Grafana Dashboard to monitor the differences between versions in the A4 Continuous Experimentation.
 Enable automatic loading the dashboards by Helm.
 Fix a small bug causing vagrant control to fail applying finalization.yaml.

-- Ignas: https://github.com/doda25-team16/operation/pull/97 Rewrote and added to our README.md to include all k8s cluster deployment steps and verifications.
+- Ignas: https://github.com/doda25-team16/operation/pull/97 Started from a clean VM and went through all the provisioning and deployment steps to create a fresh new README.md and confirm everything works.
+Our old README had not been updated since week 4.